Stress Resilience & Burnout Recovery Therapy in Colorado

 At Grounded Light Counseling, we provide inclusive, affirming care for LGBTQIA+ individuals, BIPOC, neurodivergent clients, and those navigating layered responsibilities or chronic stressors.
 Our work is grounded in respect, curiosity, and collaboration, honoring the full context of your experience.

-Frequently Asked Questions about Stress & Burnout Therapy
+Common Questions about Stress &

 If you’re unsure whether stress or burnout therapy is right for you, a brief consultation can help clarify what support might be most helpful right now.